 The composition of multidisciplinary teams will vary depending on the health and treatment needs of communities and individual patients.
 In some instances the team may include a medical specialist who is accompanied by relevant allied health professionals (e.g. an endocrinologist with a podiatrist and/or diabetic educator).
-On other occasions it may be a combination of a GP and/or allied health professionals, or a medical specialist, GP and/or allied health professionals alone.
+On other occasions it may be a combination of a GP and/or allied health professionals, or a medical specialist, GP and/or allied health professionals, or it may be allied health professionals alone.